0xx01/Vuln-Web-Lab/README.md

 # Vuln Web Lab
 ## Description
-A simple lab that has been designed intentionally with vulnerabilities for training purposes.
+A simple lab that has been developed intentionally with vulnerabilities for training purposes.

 ## Installation
 Follow these steps to install and set up the lab: